kimberlym4488/reimaginging-horiseon/README.md

 ## Project Description

-* My goal is to refactoring the Horiseon website homepage to make it more accessible.The homepage of Horiseon is currently not meeting accessibility standards or search engine optimization.
+* My goal is to refactor the Horiseon website homepage to make it more accessible.The homepage of Horiseon is currently not meeting accessibility standards or search engine optimization.
 * I refactored the existing code without changing what the code does.
 * The technology I used for refactoring the code in this project includes: VSCode.
 * The code to evaluate includes CSS and HTML.